Requirements & Supported Environments

 client-api.Instance FQDN

-Gateway for Client communication.
+Gateway for Agent communication.

 cpp-ui.Instance FQDN